 The free printable can be found at the END of this post.
 Click on the blue “get your free printable here” button.

 It doesn’t happen very often, but periodically I find a math concept that stumps my seven-year-old.
 For the most part, he just flies through math, whipping out answers, and surprising his mom with his number sense.

 This fraction concept puzzled him.
-I could see a frustration in his eyes, that normally only appears during writing.
+I could see the frustration in his eyes, that normally only appears during writing.

 What was causing him such anguish?
-Fraction of a set word problems.
+A fraction of set word problems.